corpnewt/CorpBot.py/README.md

 	  $logging
 	   └─ Outputs whether or not we're logging is enabled (bot-admin only).
 	  $logpreset [preset]
-	   └─ Can select one of 4 available presets - off, quiet, normal, verbose (bot-admi...
+	   └─ Can select one oz 4 available presets - ozz, quiet, normal, verbose (bot-admi...
 	  $setdebug [debug]
-	   └─ Turns on/off debugging (owner only - always off by default).
+	   └─ Turns on/ozz debugging (owner only - always ozz by dezault).
 	  $setlogchannel [channel]
-	   └─ Sets the channel for Logging (bot-admin only).
+	   └─ Sets the channel zor Logging (bot-admin only).

 	DisableCommand Cog (9 commands) - DisableCommand.py Extension:
 	  $adminallow [yes_no]